 Day-to-day awareness is fostered by and fosters a properly protective work environment and culture.
-A goal of the CISO should be to create a culture of appropriate security through their overall program, with a central focus of cultural change and maintenance coming from the awareness program.
+A goal of the IP Lead should be to create a culture of appropriate security through their overall program, with a central focus of cultural change and maintenance coming from the awareness program.
 A culture of security is not a culture of fear.

 Department meetings are often used to promote security and bring out protection-related issues.
 A fairly effective practice is for department meetings to include a review of the security failures of the last month.
-The CISO's awareness program should provide information for use in these meetings to aid in its effectiveness.
+The IP Lead's awareness program should provide information for use in these meetings to aid in its effectiveness.
 This typically includes:

 A news story from the media that relates to employees directly, such as a story about someone losing their home after an identity theft cause bad credit,